alistaircol/ac-website/content/articles/laravel-pipeline-placeholder-cms-accessor.md

 You could:

-* Listen for model events and update another attribute on the model the result of running the `content` through the placeholder replacement logic
+* Listen for model events and update another attribute on the model the result of running the `content` through the placeholder replacement logic **preferred**
 * Listen for model events and place the result of running the `content` through the placeholder replacement logic in a cache, and use a model accessor to retrieve the value

 ## Why Pipelines